 Membership is open to all students enrolled at West Texas A&M University.
 Club meetings are bigenerally weekly.
-Interested students should contact the organization's advisor, Dr. Meg Dejong-Shier, at mdejong-shier@wtamu.edu for further information.
+Interested students should contact the organization's advisor, Dr. Felina Franklin at franklin@wtamu.edu for further information.

-The club's purpose is to explore the interrelated fields of sociology and social work and promote a spirit of community within the sociology and social work department.
+The purpose of the club is to explore the interrelated fields of sociology and social work and to promote a spirit of community within the sociology and social work department.
 Via diverse forums such as field projects, speakers, panel discussions, and group and individual investigations, the club works to gain expertise in individual areas of interest and to acquire a deeper, more precise understanding of social structure, institutions, and approaches to social welfare.

-The organization's president generally serves as the representative to the Social Work Advisory Council.
+The President of the organization generally serves as the representative to the Social Work Advisory Council.
 All students are encouraged to attend the local NASW chapter meetings.